MSRConnections/Azure-training-course/Content/High-Performance Computing/SLURM Linux Cluster HOL.md

 	> Because this is the first time you have connected to the master node, you will be prompted with a warning dialog asking if you trust this host.
 Since the host is one you created, click **Yes**.

 1. The next step is to log into the master node.
 Execute the following command, replacing _adminuser_ with the cluster's ADMINUSERNAME ("azureuser") and _masterDNS_ with the DNS name on the clipboard.
-When prompted, enter your ADMINPASSWORD ("Azure*Pass").
+When prompted, enter your ADMINPASSWORD ("Azure4Research").

     <pre>
     ssh -l <i>adminuser</i> <i>masterDNS</i>